ShruthiL/podcastr/README.md

 Project Name: Podcastr

-Description: Podcastr allows you to keep track of your favorite podcasts!
+Description: Podcastr allows you to add of your favorite podcasts!
 It also allows you to add reviews to each of the podcasts.

 Authors:
-Jason Flashner
+Jason Flashner,
-Wesley Davis
+Wesley Davis,
-Christina Ellinger
+Christina Ellinger,
-Matthew Moniz
+Matthew Moniz,
 Shruthi Lagisetty

 Heroku link: http://mypodcastr.herokuapp.com/